NORDIC STOCKS - Factors to watch on Feb 7

 For more on the company, click on

-The Finnish engineering firm Metso is expected to report its fourth-quarter underlying earnings before interest, tax and amortisation (EBITA) fell 5 percent to 192 million euros.
+The Finnish chemicals firm is due to report its fourth-quarter earnings at 1000 GMT.

-In December, the firm forecast its 2013 sales and profits would be similar to results from 2012, saying a stronger mining services business would help compensate for weak machine orders in its paper, power and other markets.

 For more on the company, click on